 The Groundwater Enterprise budget was developed based on historic costs and an outline of significant maintenance needed on a one, two or three year basis.
 These maintenance costs plus any capital costs (when revenue allows) along with labor are the main expenses of the enterprise.
 In general the more water recharged the higher the basins cleaning costs.
 Managing maintenance and repairs will keep costs in check.
-Also contributions to the GW Enterprise reserve should be budgeted to allow larger costs to be accommodated for repairs without significantly increasing the Groundwater Charge in a given year.
+Also contributions to the GW Enterprise reserve should be budgeted to allow larger costs to be accommodated for repairs without significantly increasing the Groundwater Charge or costs for O&M in the Groundwater Council in a given year.